anycable/docs.anycable.io/docs/deployment/render.md

   adapter: any_cable
 ```

-## redis_session_store config
+## redis-session-store config

-If, like me, you're using the `redis_session_store` gem for session handling, you may need to tweak the config some...
+If, like me, you're using the `redis-session-store` gem for session handling, you may need to tweak the config some...

 ```ruby
 Rails.application.config.session_store(